sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

 I do have to give the standard disclaimer about benchmarks.
 This is an artificial benchmark that was run on my underpowered, hobbyist Intel NUC and while grpc-go performs well, the difference between it and the other methods is probably negligible for use cases that don't require peak performance.

+The approach that ConnectRPC has with using ServeHTTP with a normal `http.Server` provided by the standard library means that it's likely to "just work" with http/3 [when it lands in the Go standard library](https://github.com/golang/go/issues/32204).
+This is exciting for these artificial benchmarks (and some real use cases) where creating new connections is a significant part of the overhead.

 See the full benchmark source here at [github.com/sudorandom/go-grpc-bench](https://github.com/sudorandom/go-grpc-bench/tree/v0.0.1).
 The repo does contain CPU profile captures alongside the results which I was attempting to use to narrow down the performance differences, but I haven't found anything interesting there yet.
 If I succeed at finding anything interesting, I may post another update here!